ivoba-oxid/oxid-sitemap/readme.md

 if you need lower urls set the 3rd param to true: SiteMapGenerator($config, $queries, true)

-## Caution
-As oxid-esales/eshop is not on packagist by now, its not listed as composer dependency.

 ## Todo
 - compress sitemap
 - option to split sitemap, create sitemap_split_xml.php